 Place the new golf cart batteries in their respective slots or place.
 Hook up all the jumper wires (battery cables) that connect all the batteries to create the 48 volt operating system.
 After you have done so check all functionality of your cart (forward, reverse, lights, stereo, etc…) to make sure all is working properly.
 After a quick spin around the shop you can feel the the power of the new batteries in your seat and see the lights are shining bright.
 Alright!!!!!!!!!!
 Almost Done….

 If all is working properly then you will want to apply a slightly different type of corrosion preventative to all the terminal connections.
-We use a product from Quick that works great.
+We use BatteryPete’s Corrosion Preventative in our shop but if not available in your area a product from Quick works great as well.
 Quick Cable Corrosion Preventative.
 It comes in an aerosol can as well so no messy brush or goop to apply, just aim and spray.
 Not only does it work great but it looks good as well because it dries clear.
 (It sprays on white so you can see the area covered but dries clear)